 Taubman's properties are located throughout the US and in Asia.
-Taubman Asia (founded in 2005) is active in China and South Korea, two high-growth markets.
+Hong-Kong-headquartered Taubman Asia is active in China and South Korea.
 Based in Bloomfield Hills, Michigan, Taubman has offices in Hong Kong, Korea, and New York.

-The REIT seeks to assemble a diverse mix of mall tenants at each location to attract shoppers and generate high sales for its clients.
-With the US economy on the rebound and mall traffic picking up, Taubman expects the demand for new shopping centers to grow over the next 10 years.
-(During the recession, weak consumer confidence and soft retail sales hurt many of Taubman's tenants and left it with vacancies to fill.)
-To lure and retain retailers the company is focused on maintaining the quality of its centers.
-However, new projects will depend upon a sustained increase in retail spending and department store growth.
+Taubman seeks to assemble a diverse mix of mall tenants at each location to attract shoppers and generate high sales for its clients.
+With population growth in its target markets, Taubman expects the demand for new shopping centers to grow over the next 10 years.
+To lure and retain retailers, the company is focused on maintaining the quality of its centers and choosing the right locations for optimal traffic.

 Mergers and Acquisitions

-In 2012 Taubman acquired an additional 49.9% interest in International Plaza, located in Tampa, Florida, for $437 million, as well as an additional 25% in Waterside Shops, in Naples, Florida, for $155 million.
-In 2011 the REIT purchased The Mall at Green Hills (Nashville, Tennessee), The Gardens on El Paseo, and El Paseo Village in Palm Desert, Florida, for a total consideration of $560 million.
+In 2012, Taubman acquired an additional 49.9% interest in International Plaza, located in Tampa, Florida, for $437 million, as well as an additional 25% in Waterside Shops, in Naples, Florida, for $155 million.

 Taubman Venture Group LLC owns more than 25% of the company.